valboz/VBBinaryLensing/docs/LightCurves.md

 Each of these functions comes in two flavors: calculation of a single point in the light curve with standard parameters; calculation of the whole light curve on an array of times with a single function call.

-We start by explaining the single-time versions for each physical case and then we discuss the full light curve calculation in the end.
+We start by explaining the single-point versions for each physical case and then we discuss the full light curve calculation in the end.

 ## Point-Source-Point-Lens light curve